-The Tackling Indigenous Smoking Resource and Information Centre (TISRIC) has been developed by the National Best Practice Unit for Tackling Indigenous Smoking (NBPU TIS) to support the use of best practice by organisations funded under the Australian Government Tackling Indigenous Smoking (TIS) program.
+The Tackling Indigenous Smoking Resource and Information Centre (TISRIC) has been developed by the National Best Practice Unit Tackling Indigenous Smoking (NBPU TIS) to support the use of best practice by organisations funded under the Australian Government Tackling Indigenous Smoking (TIS) program.

-From 2015 the emphasis for organisations delivering TIS activities (regional grant holders) is to:
+The emphasis for organisations delivering TIS activities (regional grant holders) is to:

 The TISRIC supports TIS-funded organisations by bringing together information and evidence on what works for tackling smoking in Aboriginal and Torres Strait Islander communities as well as providing a space where funded organisations can share their knowledge of what is working in their local community.

 Information on the TISRIC is provided to help TIS-funded organisations choose:

 The TISRIC is managed and run by NBPU TIS, who will keep it updated with information and tools to help TIS-funded organisations to plan, monitor and improve their evidence-based activities.

 TIS-funded organisations are encouraged to share information about what is working to reduce tobacco use in their local area.
 If you have information about activities or programs that are making a difference to reduce smoking, please contact NBPU TIS.

 The Australian Indigenous HealthInfoNet acknowledges the Traditional Owners of the lands and waters of Australia and the Torres Strait.